 Beginning the week of September 8, students whose instructors are not using Turnitin can access the service in consultation with the Poorvu Center.
 Yale College students can schedule an appointment for a Turnitin consultation online, submit their work before the appointment via the scheduling system, and then work with a tutor in the Writing Center to discuss the results of their Turnitin similarity report.
 Turnitin tutoring takes place during limited hours and only by appointment—students cannot see a drop-in Writing Partner or a Residential College Writing Tutor to obtain a similarity report.
 Students cannot retrieve their own report.

 Note: Graduate or professional school students, please visit the GWL webpage to learn how to access Turnitin.

 Signing up for an appointment:

 Appointments for Turnitin tutoring can be made via WC online.
 The current schedule is Sun 1-3pm, Tue 6-8pm, and Fri 1-3pm.
 After scheduling an appointment, a student will receive an email that explains how to submit a paper for analysis.
 When the student arrives at their appointment, the tutor will access the report and discuss the results with the student.
-Students who utilize the software through the CTL will be invited to respond to a survey about their experience using the software during their appointment.
 Students are limited to one appointment per week, and may not bring the same paper back for a second appointment.

 Other ways to learn about using sources: